mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/SwiftUI User Guide.md

 }
 ```

-Please consult the ``ViewportAnimation`` to learn more about supported animations.
+Please consult the ``ViewportAnimation`` documentation to learn more about supported animations.

 - Important: It's recommended to use ``ViewportAnimation/default(maxDuration:)`` animation when transition to ``Viewport/followPuck(zoom:bearing:pitch:)`` state.
 With other animation types, there might be a jump when animation finishes.
 It may happen because they're designed to finish at the static target.

 ### Annotations

-There are two kinds of annotations in Maps SDK - ``ViewAnnotation``s and Layer Annotations (a.k.a ``PointAnnotation``, ``CircleAnnotation`` etc).
+There are two kinds of annotations in Maps SDK - ``ViewAnnotation``s and Layer Annotations (a.k.a ``PointAnnotation``, ``CircleAnnotation``, etc).

 #### View Annotations

-View annotation allows to display any SwiftUI view on top of the map.
-They give you endless possibilities for customization but may be less performant.
+View annotation allow you to display any SwiftUI view on top of the map.
+They give you endless possibility for customization, but may be less performant.
 Also, they are always displayed above all map content.

 The example below displays multiple view annotations.